Rio DeFi (RFUEL) Market Cap Tops $27.69 Million

-Rio DeFi (RFUEL) traded flat against the US dollar during the twenty-four hour period ending at 16:00 PM Eastern on April 9th.
-One Rio DeFi coin can currently be bought for $0.11 or 0.00000223 BTC on major cryptocurrency exchanges.
-Over the last seven days, Rio DeFi has traded flat against the US dollar.
-Rio DeFi has a market capitalization of $27.69 million and approximately $3.38 million worth of Rio DeFi was traded on exchanges in the last 24 hours.
+Rio DeFi (RFUEL) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on April 15th.
+One Rio DeFi coin can now be purchased for approximately $0.11 or 0.00000223 BTC on exchanges.
+Over the last seven days, Rio DeFi has traded flat against the U.S. dollar.
+Rio DeFi has a total market capitalization of $27.69 million and $3.38 million worth of Rio DeFi was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.